goauthentik/authentik/CONTRIBUTING.md

 Whenever authentik encounters an error, it will be logged as an Event with the type `system_exception`.
 This event type has a button to directly open a pre-filled GitHub issue form.

-This form will have the full stack trace of the error that ocurred and shouldn't contain any sensitive data.
+This form will have the full stack trace of the error that occurred and shouldn't contain any sensitive data.

 ### Suggesting Enhancements